High Triglycerides: Causes, Risks & How to Lower it

 Lifestyle Habits

-Studies have shown that those with poor lifestyle habits such as lack of exercise, bad eating habits, over eating, and sedentary lifestyles are more likely to be prone to high triglyceride levels.
-To cure this problem and to avoid risks of high triglycerides, doctors suggest patients to reduce body weight, and regulate lifestyle.
+Studies have shown that those with poor lifestyle habits such as lack of exercise, bad eating habits, overeating, and sedentary lifestyles are more likely to be prone to high triglyceride levels.
+To cure this problem and to avoid the risks of high triglycerides, doctors suggest patients reduce body weight and regulate their lifestyle.
 [7]

 Risks Factors of High Triglyceride